-We’ve lived in Prague for almost three years and have eaten at hundreds of restaurants during that time, so we fancy ourselves well versed when it comes to great places to eat yummy food in Prague!
+We’ve lived in Prague for almost three years and have eaten at hundreds of restaurants during that time.
+Therefore we fancy ourselves well versed when it comes to great places to eat yummy food in Prague!

-There is a wide variety of places to eat in Prague and there’s something for everyone, even the pickiest of eaters.
+There are a wide variety of places to eat in Prague and there’s something for everyone.
+Even, you, the pickiest of eaters.
 We’ve put together a list of some of the best restaurants in Prague across all different categories so you’re not left wandering around the streets, salivating at the window of every place you pass and getting caught in tourist trap after tourist trap.

 Below you will find some of our favorites around Prague, no matter what you fancy.
 The selections range from classic Czech cuisine, Czech with a modern twist, to Vietnamese (of which there are a LOT in Prague), to hipster, to vegan.
 One thing they ALL have in common?
 They all serve up something delicious for just about any palate.

-Before we get into the tasty eats here are a few articles on Prague you all might find rather interesting –
+Before we get into the tasty eats here are two articles on Prague you all might find interesting.

 - If you are looking for great hotel in Prague look at where to stay in Prague!